peggybiga/diet-epi-stress/RNAseq_pipeline.md

 legend_text = c(paste("Genes with one transcript =", c_one), paste("Genes with more than one transcript =", c_more_than_one), paste("Max transcripts for single gene = ", c_max))
 legend("topright", legend_text, lty=NULL)

-Plot #2 - the distribution of transcript sizes as a histogram In this analysis we supplied StringTie with transcript models so the lengths will be those of known transcripts.
+Plot #2 - the distribution of transcript sizes as a histogram.

+In this analysis we supplied StringTie with transcript models so the lengths will be those of known transcripts.
-However, if we had used a de novo transcript discovery mode, this step would give us some idea of how well transcripts were being assembled.
+However, if we had used a *de novo* transcript discovery mode, this step would give us some idea of how well transcripts were being assembled.
 If we had a low coverage library, or other problems, we might get short ‘transcripts’ that are actually only pieces of real transcripts full_table <- texpr(bg , 'all').

 hist(full_table$length, breaks=50, xlab="Transcript length (bp)", main="Distribution of transcript lengths", col="steelblue")

 #Summarize FPKM values for all samples What are the minimum and maximum FPKM values for a particular library?
 min(gene_expression[,"IS20351_DS_1_1"])